 For more information, see the MM/MME Masters Qualifying Exam and Oral Exam Information document.

 CU's Graduate Teacher Program

-The university covers 5 credit hours for graduate students with a 25% appointment and 8 hours for students with a 40% appointment.
-The College of Music funds a 6th credit hour for 25% appointments and a 9th credit hour for 40% appointments.
-During the first year, if you are a nonresident or international student, the 6th credit hour will be covered by the College of Music at the nonresident tuition rate.
-During all subsequent years, the 6th or 9th hour will be covered at the in-state rate.
+Compensation for 25% teaching appointment includes 5 credits of tuition remission each semester.
+Compensation also includes a maximum of 4 credit hours of funding to be applied toward degree required courses dispersed as a scholarship from the College of Music over the course of your degree.
+Registration for the credit hours covered by the College of Music scholarship will be determined under advisement at the discretion of the Associate Dean for Graduate Studies.
+During the first year, if you are a nonresident or international student, the 1 credit-hour scholarship will be covered by the College of Music at the nonresident tuition rate.
+During the second year, the 1 credit-hour scholarship will be covered at the in-state rate.
 For international students, the additional credit hour will be covered at the nonresident rate for the duration of the student’s appointment.

 CPT is one type of off-campus employment authorization for international students on an F-1 visa.
 CPT is authorized in conjunction with registration for an internship course that counts toward the electives portion of the degree.

 There are two, 1 credit hour internship courses you can register for in conjunction with CPT, depending on the nature of the work: